riffnshred/nhl-led-scoreboard/README.md

 ### States
 If the live mode is enabled, the scoreboard will go through different states depending on the current situation.
-For each state, you can define which of the available board you want to scoreboard to show.
-For exemple, if one of my preferred team has a game scheduled on the current day, during the day, the scoreboard will be in the `scheduled` state.
-I personally like to have all the data possible shown during the day so I'll set the
+For each state, you can define which of the available board you want the scoreboard to show.
+For example, if one of my preferred team has a game scheduled on the current day, during the day, the scoreboard will be in the `scheduled` state.
+I personally like to have all the data possible shown during the day so I'll set the all the boards in the `scheduled` setting.

 | Settings                                            | Type  | Parameters                                    | Description                                               |
 |-----------------------------------------------------|-------|-----------------------------------------------|-----------------------------------------------------------|
 | `off_day`, `scheduled`, `intermission`, `post_game` | Array | `["scoreticker", team_summary", "standings"]` | List of preferred boards to show for each specific state. |

 ### Boards
 Boards are essentially like pages on a website.
-Each show something specific and the using can decide which board to display at depending of the state of the scoreboard.
-Currently there is only three boards available:
+Each of them shows something specific and the user can decide which board to display

+depending on the state of the scoreboard.
+Currently, there are only three boards available:

-* **Score Ticker**: This is basally like the generic score ticker you see during a game on TV of sports news showing the result or the status of the other games in the league.
+-   **Score Ticker**: This is basally like the generic score ticker you see during a game on TV of sports news showing the
+-   result or the status of the other games in the league.

-* **Standings**: Self explanatory, it shows the current standings.
-Currently you can choose between showing standings by conference or by divisions.
+-   **Standings**: Self-explanatory, it shows the current standings.
+Currently, you can choose between showing standings by conference or by divisions.
 Wildcard standings are coming soon.
-* **Team Summary**: Show a summary of your preferred teams.
+-   **Team Summary**: Show a summary of your preferred teams.
 It includes data like standing record, Result of the previous game and the next scheduled game.

 | Boards        | Settings                   | Type | Parameters      | Description                                                                                       |
 |---------------|----------------------------|------|-----------------|---------------------------------------------------------------------------------------------------|